 ball

-TPNYS is a volunteer program whose goal is to provide local kids with a fun, recreational soccer program close to home.
-TPNYS strives to teach children the value and fun of teamwork, cooperation, practice and sportsmanship.
-To achieve these objectives, all TPNYS coaches, league officials, parents and players will:
+Takoma Soccer is a volunteer program whose goal is to provide local kids with a fun, recreational soccer program close to home.
+Takoma Soccer strives to teach children the value and fun of teamwork, cooperation, practice and sportsmanship.
+To achieve these objectives, all Takoma Soccer coaches, league officials, parents and players will:

 • Attempt to create equality and balance in the formation and selection of teams.
 This commitment to parity is a high priority, one that will occasionally mean adjustments in team rosters.